U.S. reports nearly 1 mln COVID-19 cases in a day, setting global record | Health

 The latest surge, which forced waves of cancellations from commercial airlines flights to Broadway shows in recent weeks, was disrupting plans for public schools to welcome students back from winter vacation.
 In Chicago, union leaders were urging teachers in the nation's third-largest school district to stay home as classrooms were reopening.
 In Los Angeles County, the presiding judge of one of the country's largest court systems ordered a general two-week postponement of criminal trials due to the latest wave of COVID-19 infections.

 Nationally, the United States https://tmsnrt.rs/2WTOZDR has seen a daily average of 486,000 new cases over the last week, a rate that has doubled in seven days and far outstrips that of any other country https://tmsnrt.rs/34pvUyi.
-The 978,856 new infections documented on Monday including some cases tallied on Saturday and Sunday, when many states do not report.
+The 978,856 new infections documented on Monday included some cases tallied on Saturday and Sunday when many states do not report.

 The average number of U.S. COVID-19 deaths has remained fairly steady throughout December and into early January at about 1,300 a day, according to a Reuters tally, though deaths typically lag behind case numbers and hospitalizations.
 Omicron appears to be far more easily transmitted than previous iterations of the virus.
 The new variant was estimated to account for 95.4% of the coronavirus cases identified in the United States as of Jan.
 1, the U.S. Centers for Disease Control and Prevention (CDC) said on Tuesday.